Ultraschall/ultraschall-portable/UserPlugins/ultraschall_api/Readme-First.txt

 Written by Meo Mespotine(mespotine.de) with contributions from Udo Sauer(https://twitter.com/rstockm) and Ralf Stockmann(https://twitter.com/rstockm)

+Other contributions by anton9, Edgemeal, X-Raym, lokasenna, Amagalma and other people in the Reaper and Podcast-community

 more information about the Ultraschall podcast extension at: ultraschall.fm more information on Reaper: reaper.fm